Applied Statistics, September-November 2020

-Statistics: Introduction, Parametric Inference, Maximum Likelihood Estimation, Method of Moments, Parametric Hypothesis Testing, Testing goodness of fit, Regression, Bayesian Statistics, Principal Component Analysis, Generalized Linear Models (around 24 lectures)
+- Statistics: Introduction, Parametric Inference, Maximum Likelihood Estimation, Method of Moments, Parametric Hypothesis Testing, Testing goodness of fit, Regression, Bayesian Statistics, Principal Component Analysis, Generalized Linear Models (around 22 lectures)

-Dimitri Bertsekas and John Tsitsiklis.
+- Dimitri Bertsekas and John Tsitsiklis.
 Introduction to Probability

-Notes and Slides will be posted for the statistics part
+- Notes/Slides will be posted for the statistics part